portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 ### **Example 8**: IRR calculation of an open trade

 !!!
 Important
-    PP will always use the current date to calculate an open trade IRR.
+    Portfolio Performance will always use the current date to calculate an open trade IRR.
 If you want to follow the previous example, you can try to change the system date on your computer.
-Restarting PP isn't necessary.
+Restarting Portfolio Performance isn't necessary.

 Assume that today is 2023-06-12.
 The open trade involving `share-2` is rather simple.
 Referring to Figure 2, these shares were acquired for a net value of 64 EUR + 3 EUR fees and taxes on `2022-09-30`, which was 255 days ago, assuming that today's date is June 12, 2023.
 The current value is 111.76 EUR, resulting in `67 * (1 + IRR)^255/365 = 111.7 ` or `IRR = 108%`.